shawnbro/todos/README.md

 ##a simple todo list app

--build using a rails framework with a javascript front-end
+-built using a rails framework with a javascript front-end